 You can hang almost anything from a backpack using a system like this from solar power chargers to a wet tarp.
 All you really need is some cord and a few small cord locks, which companies like Gossamer Gear include with their packs for this purpose.

 When attaching clothing and softer items to a pack, it helps to use an elastic style cord to create a rigging system.
 Static non-elastic, cord is better for hanging heavier gear, like snowshoes on the outside of a pack, because it’s more durable and there’s less chance that it will break.

 Many larger backpacks have rear loops that hang below the bottom of the pack bag for securing sleeping pads, sleeping bags, or tent bodies.

 While gear hanging from them can be a nuisance since it can swing into your legs while you walk, they provide a convenient place to attach very lightweight items like pads or wet tents.

 There are many ways to extend the volume of a backpack so that you can carry a lot more gear when required.
-Often these techniques depend on the specific features of your backpack, however, there is usually a way to MacGyver a custom rigging system provided you’ve seen enough examples of the external attachment systems that other people have rigged up.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+Often these techniques depend on the specific features of your backpack, however, there is usually a way to MacGyver a custom rigging system provided you’ve seen enough examples of the external attachment systems that other people have rigged up.SectionHiker is reader-supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.